 English Learners (including current and reclassified students), increased by 7 or more points in English Language Arts (ELA) and were High (Green) in both areas.
 Socio-economically disadvantaged students increased by 3 points in ELA were High (Green).
-Based on a local review of data, RUSD has returned to pre-pandemic levels of achievement in math and language arts.

-During the 2021-22 school year, RUSD's educational partners, including students, families, and staff, identified the following as areas of greatest success:
+RUSD's educational partners, including students, families, and staff, identified the following as areas of greatest success: